-Miami Beach OPEB TOTAL Total Prinary Government Component Unit Net OPEB Liability \$ 364,192,406 \$ 363,499,948 \$ 692,458 Trust Assets 40,216,969 40,216,969 - Deferred Outflows 83,823,584 83,664,206 159,378 Deferred Inflows 86,313,286 86,149,174 164,112 Pension Expense 2,676,879 2,614,217 62,662
+Miami Beach OPEB TOTAL Total Prinary Government Component Unit Net OPEB Liability \$ 364,192,406 \$ 363,499,948 \$ 692,458 Trust Assets 40,216,969 40,216,969 - Deferred Outflows 83,823,584 83,664,206 159,378 Deferred Inflows 86,313,286 86,149,174 164,112 Pension Expense 2,676,879 2,614,217 62,662 Actuarial assumptions Valuation Date September 30, 20 າາ Discount Rate combination of the estim ated long-term rate l 20 year GO Bond rate Asset Valuation Method Fair Value Current Asset Mix Currently the City bonds, with the re pproximately 60% in eq uities and 39% in Salary Increase Rate 3.5% per annum Inflation Rate 3.0% per annum Medical Consumer Price Index Chained-CPI of 2.0% per annum Census Data The census was p provided by the City as s of September 2022 Marriage Rate It is assumed that 40% of future retirees have a spouse.

-Actuarial assumptions

-Valuation Date September 30, 2022

-Discount Rate 4.22% per annum.
-This was based on combination of the estimated long-term rate of return from the City's OPEB trust and 20 year GO Bond rate of return @ bonds, with the remainder as cash.

-Asset Valuation Method Fair Value

-Current Asset Mix Currently the City is targeted to invest approximately 60% in equities and 39% in

-Salary Increase Rate 3.5% per annum Inflation Rate 3.0% per annum

-Medical Consumer Price

-Index Chained-CPI of 2.0% per annum

-Census Data

-The census was provided by the City as of September 2022

-Marriage Rate It is assumed that 40% of future retirees have a spouse.
 This is based on the current retiree demographic.
 Spouse Age Spouse dates of birth were provided by the City.
 Where this information is missing, male spouses are assumed to be three years older than female spouses.
 Medicare Eligibility All current and future retirees are assumed to be eligible for Medicare at age 65.

-Actuarial Cost Method Entry Age Normal Cost Method

-Amortization Method Experience/Assumptions gains, and losses are amortized over a closed period of 5.05 years starting the current fiscal year, equal to the average remaining service to expected retirement age of active and inactive plan members (who have no future service).
+Actuarial Cost Method Entry Age Normal Cost Method Amortization Method Experience/Assumptions gains, and losses are amortized over a closed period of 5.05 years starting the current fiscal year, equal to the average remaining service to expected retirement age of active and inactive plan members (who have no future service).
+Plan Participation Percentage elect to continue h retirees will partici insurance plan.
+Fo employees hired a nealth coverage at retipate in the retiree me for those employees hi after 07/14/2010, it is a his assumes that a one umed rate of future eligi rement.
+It is assumed th dical plan and 100% pa red after 3/18/2006, and assumed that 70% conti e-time irrevocable electi nat 70% of future rticipate in the life d for FOP/IAFF inue on the plans Mortality Rates ty Tables split by Tea nd applied on a gende cher, Public Safety, and r-specific basis. l General, scaled

-Plan Participation

-Percentage The participation percentage is the assumed rate of future eligible retirees who elect to continue health coverage at retirement.
-It is assumed that 70% of future retirees will participate in the retiree medical plan and 100% participate in the life insurance plan.
-For those employees hired after 3/18/2006, and for FOP/IAFF employees hired after 07/14/2010, it is assumed that 70% continue on the plans post-Medicare.
-This assumes that a one-time irrevocable election to participate is made at retirement.

-Mortality Rates PUB-2010 Mortality Tables split by Teacher, Public Safety, and General, scaled using MP-2018 and applied on a gender-specific basis.